uperl/Test-Script/README.md

 # CAVEATS

 This module is fully supported back to Perl 5.8.1.
-It may work on 5.8.0.
-It should work on Perl 5.6.x and I may even test on 5.6.2.
-I will accept patches to maintain compatibility for such older Perls, but you may need to fix it on 5.6.x / 5.8.0 and send me a patch.
+In the near future, support for the older pre-Test2 Test::Builer will be dropped.

+The STDIN handle will be closed when using script\_runs with the stdin option.
+An older version used [IPC::Run3](https://metacpan.org/pod/IPC::Run3), which attempted to save STDIN, but apparently this cannot be done consistently or portably.
+We now use [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny) instead and explicitly do not support saving STDIN handles.

 # SEE ALSO